jasonzissman/gamification-engine/docs/sample-flows/use-case-track-blog-post-reads-for-author.md

 You can read this activity as "John Doe viewed blog post ABC which is authored by Mark Tawin".
 This activity matches the `criteria.[].qualifyingEvent` and `criteria.[].targetEntityIdField` fields defined in our *Best Selling Author* goal; consequently, Mark Twain has now made progress towards achieving this goal.

-Note that *jz-gamification-engine* only processes key/value combinations that exist in configured goals.
+Note that jz-gamification-engine only processes key/value combinations that exist in configured goals.
 This is done to optimize activity processing.
 In this example, the other activity fields (`clientId`, `platform`, `blogId`, `userId` and `foo`) are simply ignored by the engine.

-## Checking Progress
+## Checking Progress Towards this Goal
 Let's invoke an HTTP GET against the **Goal Progress API** to see how close Mark Twain is to achieving this goal:

 **Request**